The New IRS Mileage Rate For 2023: Everything You Need to Know

 If You’re Claiming Moving Expenses as an Active Military Member

 Active military members that move from post to post can claim this under the IRS mileage rate deduction.
-They’ll get the same 18 cents per mile rate as those receiving medical care.
+They’ll get the same 22 cents per mile rate in 2023 as those receiving medical care.
 Only active duty military members qualify for this moving expense mileage deduction, and the move must be related to military service.

 If You’re Performing Charitable Services

 Do you use your car to help a charity or go to charitable events?
 All the mileage you accrue to do charitable work can be deducted, as well as parking fees and tolls.
-You can deduct 14 cents per mile for this type of travel.
+You can deduct 14 cents per mile for this type of travel as of 2023.

 Why Was the 2022 Mileage Rate Adjusted?